-Although it was a "must-visit" destination for the 18th century Grand Tourists which has had its virtues acclaimed by such luminaries as Gray, Beckford, Wordsworth, Ruskin and Turner, the Massif de la Chartreuse (location map) is now somewhat neglected by the British, despite being one of the finest walking areas in France.
+Although the Massif de la Chartreuse (location map) was a "must-visit" destination for the 18th century Grand Tourists and had its virtues acclaimed by such luminaries as Thomas Gray, William Beckford, William Wordsworth, and J.M.W.
+Turner, it is now somewhat neglected by the British, despite being one of the finest walking areas in France.
 It does tend to be better known to cavers as it is also one of the finest caving areas in France with several hundred kilometres of caves explored in its 700 sq. kilometres, with three systems exceeding 50 km in length.

 It has lost little of its charm in the last 250 years, and in 1995 it was made a Regional Nature Park in recognition of its scenic beauty and its cultural heritage, a status which was renewed in 2008.

 The purpose of these web pages is to provide a source of information about the area in general, and the walking in particular.
 Currently, some 37 walks are described, and more will be added as and when time permits.

 Note that the site has been designed to allow rapid down-loading, and so photographs and maps are made available on separate pages.
 Photograph galleries are available, and you may browse through the photographs used to illustrate the website (click on the photo to randomly select the next).

 This site has been developed using XHTML and Cascading Style Sheets, and may not display as intended on older browsers.
 The pages are designed to be printer friendly, and only the main content part of the page will be printed - without the title bar and the menu bar.